Privacy policy

 Description: Automated extraction of biomarker values from your blood tests to

 establish your nutritional profile.
-Original files are immediately deleted after extraction.
+Original files are retained during processing and bounded

 Retention period: Biomarkers retained for the duration of your account + 3 years.